see dilation and curettage.

 the third section of the colon.
 This section starts at the end of the transverse (crosswise) section and continues downward on the left side of the abdomen (belly) before connecting with the sigmoid colon.
 See also colon, ascending colon, transverse colon, sigmoid colon.

 finding disease.
-Early detection usually means that the disease is found at an early stage, when it is easier to treat, before it has grown large or spread.
-Certain tests are used before a person has any symptoms to try to find cancer early.
+Early detection usually means finding the disease at an early stage, when it is easier to treat, before it has grown large or spread.
+Certain tests can be used before a person has any symptoms to try to find cancer early.
 This can help because many forms of cancer can reach an advanced stage without causing symptoms.
 See also screening.

 identifying a disease by its signs or symptoms, and by using imaging tests, lab tests, or biopsy.
-For most types of cancer, the earlier a diagnosis of cancer is made, the better the chance for long-term survival.
+For most types of cancer, a biopsy is needed to be sure of the diagnosis.
+Generally, the earlier a diagnosis of cancer is made, the better the chance for long-term survival.
 See also biopsy, imaging studies, sign, symptom.

-a dome-shaped muscle that separates the chest from the abdomen (belly).
-The diaphragm moves down to pull air into the lungs, and up to push it out.
+a thin, dome-shaped muscle that separates the chest from the abdomen (belly).
+During breathing, the diaphragm moves down to pull air into the lungs, and up to push it out.

 a product, such as a vitamin, mineral, or herb, intended to improve health but not to diagnose, treat, cure, or prevent disease.
 Because dietary supplements are not legally considered drugs, their manufacturers can sell them without having to prove they are safe or effective.

-a man-made form of estrogen which can increase risk of certain cancers for anyone who was exposed to it during gestation (as an embryo or fetus if the mother took it during pregnancy).
+also called DES.
+A man-made form of estrogen that was sometimes prescribed during pregnancy in the past.
+People whose mothers took DES while pregnant with them may have a higher risk of certain cancers and reproductive problems.
 Women who took this drug while pregnant may be at a slightly higher risk of breast cancer.
 It is no longer available in the United States.
 See also estrogen.

 an expert in the area of food and diet.
 A registered dietitian (RD) has at least a bachelor’s degree and has passed a national competency exam.
 The term nutritionist is also used, but there are no licensing or educational requirements for using this title in most states.

 the normal process through which cells mature so they can do the jobs they were meant to do.
 Cancer cells are less differentiated than normal cells.
-Pathologists (doctors who diagnose diseases by looking at or testing samples in the lab) grade the cells to evaluate and report the degree of a cancer’s differentiation.
+Pathologists (doctors who diagnose diseases by looking at or testing samples in the lab) often assign a grade to the cancer cells based on the degree of differentiation.
+See also grade.